Harsger/ROOTpostprocessing/README.txt

- parameters are filled with other data-set values (starting at 0) default is "x" (without quotes, understood as f(x)=x , no other parameter) with this no changes are applied
+ parameters are filled with other data-set values (starting at 0) default is "x" (without quotes, understood as f(x)=x , no other parameter) with this no changes are applied if only one parameter is used and in <additionalSpecifications>
+ another root-data-set is given for each data-set the function is evaluated separately (using these two sets)

 ///////////////////////////////////////////////////////////////////////////////